Microsoft releases new Windows 10 preview with To-Do ink support, Sticky Notes 3.0, and delay snip

 — Microsoft To-Do Help (@MicrosoftToDo) September 4, 2018

 The Microsoft To-Do app has gained support for handwritten input (you’ll need version 1.39.1808.31001 or higher).
-This means you can capture tasks by writing directly on the list’s surface, complete your tasks by striking through them, and use check-marks within the circle to the left of a task to complete it.
+This means you can capture tasks by writing directly on the list’s surface, complete your tasks by striking through them, and use check marks within the circle to the left of a task to complete it.

 Sticky Notes 3.0, which actually rolled out last week, is also worth taking out for a spin in this build.
 If you use this app, you’ll want to check out what’s new.

-Snip & Sketch has gained the highly-requested delay snip feature.
+Snip & Sketch has gained the highly requested delay snip feature.
 Just click the chevron next to the New button and you’ll see options to “Snip now,” “Snip in 3 seconds,” and “Snip in 10 seconds.”
 If you have the app open or pinned to your taskbar, you can also just right click the icon to access these options via the jump list.

 This desktop build includes the following general bug fixes and improvements (many will sound familiar to those following updates on the RS5 branch):